OWASP/owasp-summit-2017/schedule/index.md

 {% assign evening-sessions = site.pages | where: 'type', 'workshop' | where: 'when-day','Evening'%}
 {% for session in evening-sessions %}* [{{ session.title}}]({{ session.url}})
 {% endfor %}

+### Consolidated Summit Schedule

+Here is the [Summit Schedule](./summit-schedule.html) showing all data from all Tracks